klalicki/dweb2/src/content/classes/02-review-html/slides.md

 ## Today in Class

+- How Websites Work
-- Welcome/Introductions
+- Review of HTML
-- Syllabus Overview
-- Course Logistics
-- Mini activity: Reviewing HTML/CSS
+- Review of CSS, part 1

 ---